-give a true and fair view of the financial position of the Police and Crime Commissioner for North Wales, the Police and Crime Commissioner for North Wales' Group and North Wales Police Pension Fund as at 31 March 2020 and of their income and expenditure for the year then ended; and have been properly prepared in accordance with legislative requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2019-20.
+- give a true and fair view of the financial position of Police and Crime Commissioner for North Wales, the Police and Crime Commissioner for North Wales Group and the North Wales Police Pension Fund as at 31 March 2021 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21.

-Basis for opinion
+Basis of opinion

-I conducted my audit in accordance with applicable law and International Standards on Auditing in the UK (ISAs (UK)).
+I conducted my audit in accordance with applicable law and International Standards on Auditing in the UK (ISAs (UK)) and Practice Note 10 'Audit of Financial Statements of Public Sector Entities in the United Kingdom'.
 My responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of my report.
 I am independent of the Police and Crime Commissioner for North Wales, the Police and Crime Commissioner for North Wales' Group and the North Wales Police Pension Fund in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.